Black Knight (film)

-Black Knight is a 2001 American fantasy adventure buddy comedy film directed by Gil Junger and starring Martin Lawrence.
-In addition to Lawrence, Black Knight had a supporting cast of Marsha Thomason, Tom Wilkinson, Vincent Regan, and Kevin Conway.
-In the film, Lawrence plays Jamal, a theme park employee who is transported through time to medieval England.
+Black Knight is a 2001 American fantasy adventure buddy comedy film directed by Gil Junger and starring Martin Lawrence with Marsha Thomason, Tom Wilkinson, Vincent Regan, and Kevin Conway in supporting roles.
+In the film, Lawrence plays Jamal, a present-day theme park employee who is transported through time to medieval England.
 The film was shot at various locations in North Carolina, mainly Wilmington and Carolina Beach.
-Black Knight was theatrically released on November 21, 2001 to negative reviews and grossed $39.9 million against a production budget of $50 million.
+Black Knight was theatrically released on November 21, 2001, to negative reviews and was a box-office bomb, grossing $39.9 million against a production budget of $50 million.

 Plot

-Jamal Walker is a slacker working at Medieval World theme park, which is about to have big competition from Castle World.
-While cleaning the park's moat, he tries to retrieve a medallion and gets sucked into 1328 England.
+Slacker Jamal Walker works at Medieval World theme park, which is about to have big competition from Castle World.
+Mostly Jamal's boss is disappointed in him for running away from responsibility.
+While cleaning the moat, he tries to retrieve a medallion and gets sucked into 1328 England.

-He first meets the drunkard Knolte, then finds what he believes is Castle World, so he goes to investigate.
-They believe he is a French Moor, from Normandy, as he tells them he is from Florence and Normandie, a famous intersection in LA.
+Meeting the drunkard Knolte, then finding what he believes is Castle World, he goes to investigate.
+They believe he is a French Nubian, Ethiopian, or Malian from Normandy, as he says he is from Florence and Normandie, a famous intersection in LA.

-Jamal is soon taken to King Leo, who assumes he is the Normandy messenger he's expecting to unite England and Normandy.
-He realizes it isn't a theme park after witnessing a beheading.
-Introducing himself as Jamal "Sky" Walker, his high school basketball nickname, he gains the king's trust by accidentally preventing his assassination, and is made a lord and head of security.
+Jamal is taken to King Leo, who assumes he is the Normandy messenger he's expecting to unite England and Normandy.
+He realizes it isn't a theme park after witnessing the beheading of a rebel leader.
+Introducing himself as Jamal "Sky" Walker, his high school basketball nickname, he gains the king's trust by accidentally preventing his assassination and is made a lord and head of security.

-Jamal learns from Victoria, a chambermaid, that the king overthrew the former queen.
-Jamal, believing he can't help, tells her so.
-Debating with Victoria, who insists that his medallion deems him to be a man of honor, she leaves, frustrated with his cowardice.
+Nubian Chambermaid, Victoria tells Jamal the king overthrew the former queen, but he tells her he can't help.
+Debating with her, she insists his medallion deems him to be a man of honor.
+However she leaves, frustrated with his cowardice.

 Later that night, Princess Regina, the king's daughter who is infatuated with Jamal, sneaks into his bed.
 He believes she is Victoria, so sleeps with her.
-The real Norman messenger arrives, seeking the Princess Regina's hand in marriage for his liege, so Jamal is exposed as a fraud.
+The real Norman messenger arrives, seeking Princess Regina's hand in marriage for his liege, so Jamal is exposed as a fraud.
 The infuriated king throws him into the dungeon to be executed.

-In the dungeon, two failed assassins tell the tale of the Black Knight.
-He could not be bought or bribed, and fought for justice.
-He had been swallowed whole with a gold sword by a fierce dragon, so he cut himself from its belly and could himself breathe the fire of the dragon.
+In the dungeon, two failed assassins talk of the Black Knight, who could not be bought nor bribed, and fought for justice.
+He had been swallowed whole with a gold sword by a fierce dragon, so he cut himself from its belly and could then breathe the fire of the dragon.

-The three are brought forth for execution.
-As a last resort, Jamal claims to be a sorcerer and attempts to scare the superstitious onlookers to escape.
-As the executioner begins to choke on an apple, the crowd believes Jamal to have cast a spell of death upon him.
+Brought forth for execution, as a last resort Jamal claims to be a sorcerer and attempts to scare the superstitious onlookers to escape.
+As the executioner begins to choke on an apple, the crowd believes Jamal cast a spell of death upon him.
 In the commotion, he saves him with the Heimlich Maneuver.